-Athlete input stands on two basic principles.
+Athlete input stands on two primary principles.
 One is athlete ownership, and two is thinking athletes.
 How do we give athletes the right to athletics?
 By making them think.
 And how do we make them think?
 By giving them ownership.

 And if it is their sport and they own it, they must assume the responsibilities of ownership.
 The coach guides, motivates, helps, teaches, and inspires but does not control.
 An athlete who goes in a different direction to the coach cannot be coached.
 It is that simple.
 If that were the case, it would be better for all if the athlete found another coach.
-But when coach and athlete have common goals, common philosophy and agreement on how goals are to be achieved, an effective coaching relationship is established.
+But when the coach and athlete have common goals, shared philosophy, and agreement on how objectives are to be achieved, a significant coaching relationship is established.
 That can only happen with athlete input and means the athletes contribute to the coaching process.

 To be successful with "athlete ownership", the coach must ensure athletes are aware they have a role to play in the planning and learning process and are prepared to accept the athlete's wishes.
 This is not without argument or discussion as the coach's expertise and experience are still critical.
 In the end, however, you have the final say – if the athlete's desires or goals are contrary to your beliefs or conscience, you can always terminate the coaching relationship.

 It all starts with communication.
 Your athletes must know what you want to achieve, what is expected of them, what your philosophy is.
 And you must know their goals, their priorities, their feelings.
 And it pays to have as much of this as possible in writing.
 Let us look at ways the coach can initiate athlete input.